willquinn/legend-data-monitor/docs/source/manuals/get_plots.rst

   This means you always have to use ``"event_type": "all"`` as long as the different event selections are not properly implemented for calibration data too.

 ..
-    "variation": Only implemented for ``"per_channel"`` plot style.
-Currently required even if the plot style is not ``"per_channel"``, will be fixed in the future.

-More that one subsystem can be entered, for instance:
+More than one subsystem can be entered at once, for instance:

 .. code-block:: json